Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chronic pain.
 Pain that persists for months or even years.

 Chronic pain is long standing pain that persists beyond the usual recovery period or occurs along with a chronic health condition, such as arthritis.
 Chronic pain may be "on" and "off" or continuous.
-It may affect people to the point that they can't work, eat properly, participate in physical activity, or enjoy life.
+It may affect people to the point that they can't work, eat properly, take part in physical activity, or enjoy life.

 There are many causes of chronic pain.
 It may have started from an illness or injury, from which you may have long since recovered from, but pain remained.
 Or there may be an ongoing cause of pain, such as arthritis or cancer.
 Many people suffer chronic pain in the absence of any past injury or evidence of illness.